Lan-lab/offtracker/README.md

 Note3
 --------------
-The FDR in the Track-seq result is not rigorous to the real off-target probability.
+The FDR in the Tracking-seq result is not rigorous to the real off-target probability.
-It is strongly recommended to observe the "fw.scaled.bw" and "rv.scaled.bw" using IGV to check each target location from the Track-seq result.
+It is strongly recommended to observe the "fw.scaled.bw" and "rv.scaled.bw" using IGV to check each target location from the Tracking-seq result.